ItsHectorFP/src-content/README.md

-# mrt-src-projects
+# Wizkid Terminal Source Projects
-Source projects that I created.
-Anyone is welcome to use them.
+Source projects for various programs.
+You are welcome to use them, as long you follow the licenses presented per file or project.